snooc/WalterTrent/README.md

 Walter, Trent is a utility library for iOS applications using SQLCipher.

-Walter, Trent provides a light weight wrapper on top of Grand Central Dispatch and SQLCipher to interact with easily interact with an encrypted SQLite database.
+Walter, Trent provides a light weight wrapper on top of Grand Central Dispatch and SQLCipher to easily interact with an encrypted SQLite database.

 **WARNING: Walter, Trent is under active development and is NOT ready for production!**